syncfusion-content/maui-docs/MAUI/Parallax-View/Getting-started.md

 {% endhighlight %}
 {% endtabs %}

-## Bind source to the parallax view
+## Step 6: Bind source to the parallax view

 The [`Source`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ParallaxView.SfParallaxView.html#Syncfusion_Maui_ParallaxView_SfParallaxView_Source) represents the foreground view of the parallax view.
 The value of the [`Source`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ParallaxView.SfParallaxView.html#Syncfusion_Maui_ParallaxView_SfParallaxView_Source) should be a scrollable content or the view which implements the [IParallaxView](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Core.IParallaxView.html) interface.